anhnguyenis/learning_a_new_language/README.md

 I also attended a workshop on debugging using JavaScript.
 This really helped with my understanding of isolating issues by gaining visibility using console.log().
 My code for the Debugging Workshop is [here](https://github.com/anhnguyenis/debugging_js).

-Similarly, I attended a workshop on control of flow of code.
-This helped me understand how to control the flow of code.
+Similarly, I attended a workshop on Asychronous Flow in JavaScript.
+This helped me understand how to control the flow of code in JavasScript by placing callback functions.
+I also learned how to use console.log() within lines of code to show the order that the code is executed.

 ### 3. Complete basic exercises
 To grasp the fundamentals of JavaScript, I completed the JavaScript Basics task and the [JavaScripting workshopper](https://github.com/workshopper/JavaScripting).
 My solutions to the JavaScripting workshopped is [here](https://github.com/anhnguyenis/JavaScripting)